 Finding your region’s hardness is not as ideal as getting your water tested because the hardness level of your water may differ from the reported total for the region.
-Still, it’s better to have an actual statistic to work with rather than a guess when determining the best softener for your home.
+Still, it’s better to have an actual statistic to work with rather than a guess when determining the best water softeners in Chicago.

 We should also mention that you can only get information from your local water utility if your home has city water.
 Homes with well water will need to test their water since water utilities do not regulate private wells.

 Step 2: Calculate Your Water Usage

 Once you know how many grains per gallon are in your water, you next need to determine how much water your household uses on average.
 Once again, there are a couple of different ways to do this.

 The best way is to look at your monthly water bills.
 Each bill should say how much water your family consumed over the course of the month.
 Check those totals from the last few months to see how many gallons you consume per month on average.
 Once you have that total, you can then divide the number by four to approximate how many gallons you use per week.

 If you can’t find how much water you use on average, you can estimate how much you use by doing some simple math.
 First, multiply the number of people in your home by the average amount of water one person uses per day, which is about 70 gallons.
 Then multiply that number by seven.
 This will give you an estimate of how many gallons your family uses per week.

 Step 3: Find How Many Grains You Need to Soften per Week

 Now that you know how hard your water is and how much you use per week, the next step is simple multiplication.
 Multiply the hardness of your water in grains per gallon by how many gallons of water you use per week.
 The resulting number is the number of grains your water softener will need to be able to remove each week.